autoplot/documentation/javadoc/org/autoplot/netCDF.NetcdfMetadataModel.md

+# org.autoplot.netCDF.NetcdfMetadataModel

-# org.autoplot.netCDF.NetcdfMetadataModelThis was once used to implement scale_factor and add_offset, but is no longer used.
+This was once used to implement scale_factor and add_offset, but is no longer used.

-NetcdfMetadataModel( )
+# NetcdfMetadataModel( )
 Creates a new instance of NetcdfMetadataModel

 ***